 7. I have friends

 Friends are great confidantes.
 You share secrets and laughter and there is nothing better than a solid group of friends for good times and bad.
 However, a therapeutic relationship is much different than a friendship.
 Therapists are trained, and they are objective and invested in the change process.
 Friends can be biased and sometimes even judgmental.
 They are not qualified to know what to say in certain difficult situations and may not always be there when times get hard.
-You can change therapists, fire a therapist, and decide you are done (termination) when the time is right, but in many cases, friendships last much longer and it is why they should be protected.
+You can change therapists, fire a therapist, and decide you are done (termination) when the time is right, but in many cases, friendships last much longer.

 8. I take medication